Attentive max feature map and joint training for acoustic scene classification: Proposed methods

 \subsection{Attentive max feature map}

-MFM was originally proposed for image classification where noisy labels are dominant \cite{wu2018light}.
-Wu et al. \cite{wu2018light} argued that a rectified linear unit (ReLU) activation separates noisy and informative signals using a threshold (or bias), which might lead to information loss, especially for the first several convolution layers.
-To overcome this issue, MFM was proposed to replace the non-linear activation function with a competitive scheme via an element-wise max operation.
-The max operation of MFM selects the optimal feature at each location learned by different filters and helps separate noisy and informative signals.
-The previous works demonstrate that MFM is also effective for ASC \cite{shim2020audio, shim2020capturing, lee2021cnn}.
+The MFM replaces the non-linear activation function, typically the rectified linear unit (ReLU), with a competitive scheme~\cite{wu2018light}.
+It was originally proposed for situations where noisy labels are dominant.
+Wu et al. argued that using threshold-based non-linearity, such as ReLU, might not effectively generalize on unknown data distributions because an activation function separates noisy and informative signals using a threshold (or bias) learned from training data.
+Using threshold-based non-linearity might cause information loss, especially for the first few convolutional layers~\cite{wu2018light}.
+To overcome this issue, MFM adopts an elementwise max operation in place of ReLU non-linearity.
+The max operation selects relatively important features learned by different filters.
+Existing studies~\cite{shim2020audio, shim2020capturing, lee2021cnn} have demonstrated that MFM is effective in ASC.

-The implementation of MFM operation can be denoted as follows.
-Let $a$ be an output feature map of a convolution layer, $a \in \mathbb{R}^{K \times T \times F}$, where $K$, $T$, and $F$ refer to the number of output channels, time domain frames, and frequency bins, respectively. $a$ is split into two feature maps, $a_1$ and $a_2$, where $a_1$, $a_2$ $\in \mathbb{R}^{\frac{K}{2} \times T \times F}$.
-The MFM applied feature map is obtained by applying $Max(a_1, a_2)$, element-wise.
-In the left portion of Figure \ref{fig:architecture}, the pink box includes the conventional MFM operation.
+The implementation of the MFM operation can be described as follows.
+Let $a$ be an output feature map of a convolutional layer, $a \in \mathbb{R}^{K \times T \times F}$, where $K$, $T$, and $F$ refer to the number of output channels, time-domain frames, and frequency bins, respectively.
+In addition, $a$ is first split into two equal-sized feature maps, $a_1$ and $a_2$, where $a_1$, $a_2$ $\in \mathbb{R}^{\frac{K}{2} \times T \times F}$.
+The MFM applied feature map is obtained by applying $Max(a_1, a_2)$ elementwise.
+On the left in Figure~\ref{fig:architecture}, the pink box describes the conventional MFM operation.

-The attention mechanism has proven its effectiveness on ASC~\cite{ren2019attention, phan2019spatio, liu2020acoustic}.
-It can highlight important information and enrich representation.
-Among various attention mechanisms, the convolutional block attention module (CBAM) considers both channel and spatial attention module and has the advantage of seamless implementation regardless of the architecture.
-Our previous work confirmed that applying the CBAM to the MFM also improves the performance \cite{shim2020capturing}.
-However, as a result of visualizing the feature map, we empirically find that excessive information loss occurs, emphasizing only narrow parts when attention is applied (Figure \ref{fig:featuremap}-(b)).
-We hypothesize that a fraction of de-emphasized information might help the discriminative power of a feature.
+The recent literature on the ASC task has demonstrated the effectiveness of the attention mechanism~\cite{ren2019attention, phan2019spatio, liu2020acoustic}.
+The attention mechanism highlights important information and enriches the representation.
+Among various attention mechanisms, the convolutional block attention module (CBAM) \cite{woo2018cbam} considers both channel and spatial attention, and has the advantage of seamless implementation regardless of the architecture.
+Our previous work confirmed that MFM and CBAM can be employed simultaneously~\cite{shim2020capturing}.
+However, through an analysis using the visualization of intermediate feature maps, we empirically found that information is excessively discarded, emphasizing only a small fraction (see Figure~\ref{fig:featuremap} (b)).